Area Status: Open

 The restored historic Kloshe Nanitch Lookout before it was removed.

-Alert: Forest Service Road 3040-595, which accesses the upper trailhead at the Kloshe Nanitch lookout, is a steep, rocky one-lane road with turnouts that requires experienced back road drivers and high clearance vehicles.
+Alert: Forest Service Road 3040-595, which accesses Kloshe Nanitch Observation Site, is a steep, rocky one-lane road with turnouts that requires experienced back road drivers and high clearance vehicles.